-- Keep the most at-risk pets inside and keep the air conditioning on for them.
 Older pets as well as kittens or puppies don’t handle weather extremes as well as healthy adult pets.
 In addition, dogs or cats of breeds known as “brachycephalic” – short-nosed pets such as bulldogs, pugs or Persian cats – have a greater difficulty keeping themselves from overheating.
 These high-risk pets should be kept inside where it’s cool, and any outings should be short – potty runs only.

-- Exercise your dog during cooler parts of the day.
 While short-nosed pets should be kept inside where it’s cool, other pets can enjoy supervised outdoor time early mornings or late in the day.
 Walks are good for both dogs and people, and you don’t have to skip them, just time them better.
 One rule of thumb: Put your hand on the sidewalk, and if it’s too hot to leave it there, it’s too hot for your pet’s paws.

 Whatever your summer activities, make sure there’s plenty of cool, fresh water available for your pets.
 When you’re out and about, take water with you and don’t let pets drink from pools, standing water or oceans.
 There are handy devices you can buy from pet product retailers to make it easy to bring water along.
 Products that have flip-down cups or nozzles mean you don’t have to carry a bowl with you.

 How to tell if your pet is overheating

 Just as important as keeping pets out of heat danger is knowing what to do if a pet overheats.